AIP-vitc/MediSense/README.md

-# Heading 1**MediSense: Smart Disease Prediction and Drug Recommendation System**
+# **MediSense: Smart Disease Prediction and Drug Recommendation System**

 MediSense is an integrated healthcare solution that leverages Machine Learning and Deep Learning to predict diseases based on symptoms and provide data-driven drug recommendations.
 By utilizing Natural Language Processing (NLP), the system also analyzes patient reviews to ensure recommendations are based on real-world efficacy and user satisfaction.

-## Heading 2**Project Overview**
+## **Project Overview**

 The primary goal of MediSense is to assist healthcare professionals and patients by transforming symptom data into actionable medical insights.
 The system employs high-accuracy models like RoBERTa for disease classification and uses weighted average methodologies for drug suggestions.

-## Heading 2**Key Features**
+## **Key Features**

-Disease Prediction: Utilizes multiple Machine Learning and Deep Learning prototypes to predict potential health conditions from user-input symptoms.
+**Disease Prediction**: Utilizes multiple Machine Learning and Deep Learning prototypes to predict potential health conditions from user-input symptoms.

-Drug Recommendation: Suggests medications based on disease conditions, user ratings, and usefulness metrics.
+**Drug Recommendation**: Suggests medications based on disease conditions, user ratings, and usefulness metrics.

-Sentiment Analysis: Employs Natural Language Processing tools to analyze patient reviews for better recommendation accuracy.
+**Sentiment Analysis**: Employs Natural Language Processing tools to analyze patient reviews for better recommendation accuracy.

-User Interface: A web-based platform for easy interaction and result visualization.
+**User Interface**: A web-based platform for easy interaction and result visualization.

-Data-Driven Insights: Processes extensive medical datasets containing thousands of unique conditions and drug names.
+**Data-Driven Insights**: Processes extensive medical datasets containing thousands of unique conditions and drug names.

-## Heading 2**Technical Stack**
+## **Technical Stack**

 **Languages**: Python